jekyll/jekyll/docs/_posts/2019-08-18-jekyll-4-0-0-released.markdown

 Check out the [full history](/docs/history/#v4-0-0) for more details.

-We encourage you to [upgrade from Jekyll 3.x](/docs/upgrading/3-to-4/), this should go pretty
+We encourage you to [upgrade from Jekyll 3.x](/docs/upgrading/3-to-4/).
-smoothly:

 Edit your project's `Gemfile` to test Jekyll v4.x: